KarateJB/Seminar/2020/Azure Fundametal/README.md

 ## Resource Groups

 1. Every resource lives in a Resource Group.
-2. The resouces in a resource group lives with same life cycle and same region.
+2. The resouces in a resource group lives with same life cycle.
-3. Hoerarchy: HereManagement groups -> Subscriptions -> Resource groups -> Resources.
+3. Hoerarchy: Management groups -> Subscriptions -> Resource groups -> Resources.
 4. Security by role-based authorization.

 ![](assets/009.jpg)